runtools/run/docs/content/introduction/resource-composition.md

   },
   "@export": {
     "@implementation": "./dist/main.js",
-    "launchTask": {
+    "launchRocket": {
       "@type": "method"
     }
   }
 }
 ```

-Here, the `builder` and `tests` subresources are only useful during the development phase, they are not what we want to expose to the consumers of the resource.
-We want to expose only the `launchTask` method, that's why we put it in the `@export` section.
+Here, the `builder` and `tests` subresources are only useful during the development phase, and they are not what we want to expose to the consumer of the resource.
+To expose only the `launchRocket` method, we put it in the `@export` section.

 Now, by importing the tool: